 What is it?

-This event is hosted by Griffith’s School of ICT and showcase the emerging talent that is graduating from Griffith University.
+Building a diverse and forward-thinking team in today’s climate has never been more important.
+This event hosted by Griffith’s School of ICT will showcase the emerging talent that is graduating from Griffith University.
 It is a terrific opportunity if you are looking for staff with qualified project experience, you have an area of interest in entrepreneurship or enjoy the ICT field.

 Team name: Jupiter 305